eleven things about me

 I have a Masters degree in Phenomenology (rough translation: the study of how we experience and make meaning in the world).

-I co-developed and deliver The Healthy Leadership Project with my collaborator and friend, Toby Buckle.
+Alongside the work described on this site, I also deliver experiential team training programmes with my collaborator and friend, Toby Buckle.

 We work at a deeper level than most team and leadership training whilst all the time remaining business friendly in our language and approach.

-In another life, I worked 25 years for organisations including IBM, American Express and Royal & Sun Alliance.
+In another life, I worked 25 years for several global organisations including IBM, American Express and Royal & Sun Alliance.

 I ran some big global and European technology programmes, often leading teams spread across the globe.